About Residence Life

 - Faculty member can withdraw a student

-A resident should not fall below twelve (12) credits without prior approval of the Dean of Students or his/her designee.
+A resident should not fall below twelve (12) credits without prior approval of the Office of Student Life or designee.
 Residents are encouraged to respond to all notices regarding registration status.
 Failure to respond will result in denied or limited access to the residence halls or removal from the residence halls.

-During the semester, certain floor and hall meetings will be designated as “mandatory” by the Housing and Residence Life staff.
-Residents must attend mandatory hall/floor meetings with their Resident Assistant and/or Resident Director.
+During the semester, certain floor and hall meetings will be designated as “mandatory” by the Residence Life and Housing staff.
+Residents must attend mandatory hall/floor meetings with their Resident Assistant and/or Residence Life Coordinator.
 Failure to attend these meetings could result in missing out on valuable information and it will be the responsibility of the resident to get the information.
 Residents will be held accountable for any information disseminated.
 Many meetings are not mandatory; however, it is highly recommended that residents attend all meetings on their floor and for the hall so that they are aware of all information that is being provided for their benefit.

 Residence Life Office